 - Deal Complexity

-Distributors often need to track performance against hundreds of extremely complex rebate deals, each with different objectives, terms and thresholds.
+Distributors often need to track performance against hundreds of extremely complex supplier rebate deals, each with different objectives, terms and thresholds.
 It’s an administrative nightmare – and one that can lead to rejected claims, and frosty manufacturer/distributor relations.